ASebastianRodriguez/kws_project_AX630C-AX650N/01_LICENCE.md

 ## Disclosure:

-Axera, AX630C, AX650N, M5Stack, Docker, Pulsar2, Audacity, Adobe Premiere Pro, and Windows Sound Recorder are trademarks or registered trademarks of their respective owners.
+Axera, AX630C, AX650N, M5Stack, Docker, Pulsar2, Audacity, Adobe Premiere Pro, Microsoft, Windows 11 and Windows Sound Recorder are trademarks or registered trademarks of their respective owners.
 All product names, logos, and brands mentioned are for identification purposes only.
 We make no claim of ownership over these marks, and we are not affiliated with, endorsed by, or responsible for them in any way.

 Furthermore, we do not assume any responsibility or liability for issues, damages, or consequences that may arise from the execution, use, or misinterpretation of the algorithms, examples, or procedures provided.
 All content is for informational and educational purposes only, and any implementation is at the user’s sole risk.